-4.2 Discrimination.
+3.2 Discrimination.

-- 4.2.1 "Discrimination" is conduct that is based upon an individual's race, color, national origin, ancestry, age, physical or mental disability, marital or family status, pregnancy, veteran status, service in the uniformed services (as defined in state and federal law), religion, creed, sex, sexual orientation, genetic information, gender identity, or gender expression and excludes an individual from participation, denies the individual the benefits of, treats the individual differently or otherwise adversely affects a term or condition of an individual's employment, education, living environment or participation in a University program or activity.
-This includes failing to provide reasonable accommodation, consistent with state and federal law, to persons with disabilities.
+- 3.2.1 "Discrimination" is conduct that is based upon an individual's race, color, national origin, ancestry, age, physical or mental disability, marital or family status, pregnancy, veteran status, service in the uniformed services (as defined in state and federal law), religion, creed, sex, sexual orientation, genetic information, gender identity, or gender expression and excludes an individual from participation, denies the individual the benefits of, treats the individual differently or otherwise adversely affects a term or condition of an individual's employment, education, living environment or participation in a University program or activity. - 3.2.2 This includes failure and refusal to provide reasonable accommodation, consistent with state and federal law, to persons with disabilities.
 It does not, however, include programs or activities specifically exempt by law.
+See, e.g., 20 U.S.C. § 1681(a) (2017).

+3.3 Harassment.

-See, e.g., 20 U.S.C. § 1681(a) (2015). - 4.3 Harassment and Sexual Harassment. - 4.3.1 "Harassment" is conduct that creates a hostile environment, as defined below, and is based upon an individual's race, color, national origin, ancestry, age, physical or mental disability, marital or family status, pregnancy, veteran status, service in the uniformed services (as defined in state and federal law), religion, creed, sex, sexual orientation, genetic information, gender identity, or gender expression.
-Harassment may take various forms, including, but not limited to, name-calling, graphic or written statements (including the use of social media, text messages, e-mail, or other similar forms), or other conduct that may be physically threatening, harmful, or humiliating.
-Harassment does not necessarily have to include intent to harm, be directed at a specific target, or involve repeated incidents. - 4.3.2 "Hostile environment" means a situation where an individual is subjected to any conduct based on the reasons set forth in Section 4.3.1 and that conduct is sufficiently severe or pervasive, or so objectively offensive, so as to unreasonably interfere with an individual's educational experience, work or academic performance or deny or limit the individual's ability to participate in or benefit from the University's programs, services, opportunities, or activities.
+- 3.3.1 "Harassment" is conduct that creates a Hostile Environment, as defined below, and is based upon an individual's race, color, national origin, ancestry, age, physical or mental disability, marital or family status, pregnancy, veteran status, service in the uniformed services (as defined in state and federal law), religion, creed, sex, sexual orientation, genetic information, gender identity, or gender expression. - 3.3.2 Harassment may take various forms, including, but not limited to, name-calling, graphic or written statements (including the use of social media, text messages, e-mail, or other similar forms), or other conduct that may be physically threatening, harmful, or humiliating. - 3.3.3 Harassment does not necessarily have to include intent to harm, be directed at a specific target, or involve repeated incidents. - 3.3.4 Harassment also includes Sexual Harassment, which is defined below.